 - Price and availability

 - Review items that are automatically updated – Google also provides you reports of items that were updated.
-You can find this information in the automatic item updates section or in the diagnostics page under products.
+You can find this information in the automatic item updates section or on the diagnostics page under products.

 - Revert an automatic update in Merchant Center – To revert any specific automatic update, you need to upload your product data once again.
-And to revert all the past updates and stop future updates, disable automatic items update by selecting dont update price and availability under automatic item updates section.
+And to revert all the past updates and stop future updates, disable automatic items update by selecting dont update price and availability under the automatic item updates section.

 Limitations of automatic item update